-- Keep sling on while performing chores and do not use operated arm. - Packaging that can be opened easily, with one hand would be best.

-- Plan ahead!
+- Keep sling on while performing chores and do not use operated arm. - Packaging that can be opened easily, with one hand would be best. - Remember DO NOT lift anything heavier than a cup of coffee or glass of water. - Plan ahead!
 Gather all cooking supplies at one time.
 Sit to prepare meals. - Place frequently used cooking supplies and utensils where they can be reached without much bending or stretching. - To provide better working height, use a high stool or put cushions on a chair when preparing meals.